 ESOPs, or Employee Stock Option Plans, have gained attention with success stories like Freshworks, where employees became millionaires overnight.
 Understanding ESOPs lets you get insights into this employee benefits program.
 Let's dive into the world of ESOPs, starting with what they are and their significance in startups and small businesses.

 The Employee Stock Option Plan (also referred to as the Employee Stock Ownership Plan) is an employee benefit program that allows you to buy your company's shares at a highly discounted rate.
-In other cases, the employee might give away the shares for free in lieu of cash rewards or as a performance-based or retention incentive.
+In other cases, the employee might give away the shares for free instead of cash rewards or as a performance-based or retention incentive.

-When it comes to the actual administration and policy governance, SEBI is only responsible for companies that have been listed on the Indian stock exchanges.
+But in actual administration, SEBI is only responsible for companies listed on the Indian stock exchanges.
 For unlisted startups and other SMBs, the Companies (Share Capital and Debenture) Rules, 2014 sets and monitors the guidelines.

-The second is when the shares are sold on the stock market.
-This attracts capital gains tax on the profits made in the sale.
+It attracts capital gains tax on the profits made in the sale.
 If you have held the shares for over one year, then long-term capital gains tax (LTCG) is levied.
 If the shares were sold off before 12 months from the date of purchase, you would incur short-term capital gains tax (STCG).

 There's no standard timeline for ESOP exercise.
 It can be anywhere from a few months to a few years.

 Exercising ESOP means that, as an employee, you choose to buy company stock at a predetermined price after a vesting period.
 It allows the employee to benefit from potential company stock price gains.
 You can then keep or sell the shares.